For compiling under macOS, the following is required:

 runs without any dependencies.
 Executing it will bring up the project

-To create an .app like in the official builds, you need to use the template
+.app bundle like in the official builds, you need to use the

 Cross-compiling for macOS from Linux¶